DifferentialDrivetrainSim

 The encoder position.

-getRightPositionFeet() wpimath.units.feet
+get_right_position_feet() wpimath.units.feet

-getRightPositionInches() wpimath.units.inches
+get_right_position_inches() wpimath.units.inches

-getRightVelocity() wpimath.units.meters_per_second
+get_right_velocity() wpimath.units.meters_per_second

 Get the right encoder velocity in meters per second.